bodrick/awesome/TOPICS.md

 *   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
 Available self-hosted or on private cloud.
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

+## user-feedback

+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
+Available self-hosted or on private cloud.

 ## web-analytics